Introduction

 3. The guidance presents a less burdensome policy that is consistent with the purposes of the Act and implementing regulations; or

-The NOP recognizes that, in the past, informal communication sent by the program may have been interpreted as official NOP positions, policy or guidance.
-To prevent misunderstanding in the future and to ensure that all stakeholders are operating from a common baseline, only final regulations/rules and the NOP Handbook represent official NOP policy or guidance.
+The NOP recognizes that, in the early years of the program, informal communication sent by the program may have been interpreted as official NOP positions, policy or guidance.
+To prevent misunderstanding and to ensure that all stakeholders are operating from a common baseline, only final regulations/rules and the NOP Handbook represent official NOP policy or guidance.

 Legal Effect